Code-Institute-Submissions/MS1-8MegStick/README.md

 The top of the page consists strong imagery advertising the latest release or next up and coming release from the record label.
 This section enables the viewer to sign up for new music release alerts from the label.
 This section needed to take up most but not all of the viewing area as to reveal the releases beneath the hero image.
-The releases will be in in chronological order of their release.
+The releases will be in in chronological order of their release date.
 Each release section should display:

 - Song title